EU's digital COVID certificate comes into effect | DW | 01.07.2021

 The digital certificate is designed to streamline summer travel within the EU.
 However, the continued spread of the delta variant could still complicate tourism.

-The certificate is essentially a QR code, either on a smartphone or paper, which validates whether a traveler has been vaccinated, has recovered from a COVID infection, or has a recent negative COVID test.
+The certificate is essentially a QR code, either on a smartphone or paper, which validates whether a traveler has been vaccinated, has recovered from a COVID infection, or has a recent negative test for COVID-19.

 According to the EU, the certificate holder should "in principle be exempted from free movement restrictions," and EU member states should "refrain from imposing additional travel restrictions" on holders "unless they are necessary and proportionate to safeguard public health."